 The gardenia loves a warm and light environment.
 It is important to avoid direct sunlight.
 If there are too many fluctuations in temperature, it can happen that bud fall occurs during the flowering period.
 High humidity is also important when the flower heads are formed.

-It can happen that the plant becomes too big.
+The plant can become too big.
 You can then prune the plant back.
 The best time to do this will be around March.
-When your gardenia’s are still young, it is advisable to prune the plant as well, as this will ensure a fuller bloom.
+When your gardenias are still young, it is advisable to prune the plant as well, as this will ensure a fuller bloom.